WDNica/familiasana.github.io/_posts/finance/2018-04-05-9-boring-habits-that-can-make-you-rich.md

 ---
+layout: media
+ads: true
+share: true
+toc: true
+comments: true
+keywords: finance, money, good-habits
+categories: finance

 link: http://wgntv.com/2018/04/05/9-boring-habits-that-can-make-you-rich/
-title: 9 boring habits that can make you rich
+title: "9 boring habits that can make you rich"
-description: The idea of being rich appeals to most of us.
+description: "The idea of being rich appeals to most of us.
 What's not to like about a world where your only money trouble is how to spend it?
-Plus, in a world where money is plentiful, you're free to do all kinds of exciting things most of us dream about: travel the world, eat gourmet meals, and splurge on the items that truly make you happy.
+Plus, in a world where money is plentiful, you're free to do all kinds of exciting things most of us dream about: travel the world, eat gourmet meals, and splurge on the items that truly make you happy."
-keywords: news,
+author:
-author: Tribune Media Wire
+    name: Tribune Media Wire
+    web:
 date: 2018-04-05T12:06:05.000Z
 publisher: WGN-TV
 stats: paragraph=33 sentences=52, words=1074